Euro zone bond yields rise; Portugal's 10-year yield hovers around zero

 By Elizabeth Howcroft

-LONDON, Dec 9 (Reuters) - Core euro zone bond yields picked up on Wednesday as global equities resumed their risk-on rally, but analysts expected yields to extend their downward trend in light of near-term pressure from the COVID-19 pandemic.
+LONDON, Dec 9 (Reuters) - Core euro zone bond yields picked up on Wednesday as global equities resumed their risk-on rally, but analysts expected yields to extend their downward trend given near-term pressure from the COVID-19 pandemic.

-That move eased off on Wednesday, as global market sentiment picked up amid optimism over COVID-19 vaccines and hopes for progress in fiscal stimulus negotiations in Washington.
+That move eased on Wednesday, as global market sentiment was boosted by optimism over COVID-19 vaccines and hopes for progress in fiscal stimulus negotiations in Washington.
 But analysts expected bond yields to continue to fall.

 "It seems odd to me that the market is looking around such a large corner in terms of apparently trading the optimistic long-run impact of the vaccine and ignoring the clearly deteriorating situation on the ground currently," said Richard McGuire, rates strategist at Rabobank, citing record-high COVID-19 infections in the United States.

-Rabobank expects it to fall to -0.65% by the end of the year.
+Rabobank expects the Bund yield to fall to -0.65% by the end of the year.

 "Given the moves yesterday, Spain might be next to join the negative rates club," wrote Deutsche Bank strategists.